deshmukhgagan93/onu-de-student-tasks/README.md

 ### Setup
 1. Clone this repository
-2. Navigate to the project repo:
+2. Navigate to the project repo
-3. run the command "docker compose up -d"
+3. Run the command "docker compose up -d"
+5. Open terminal in 'de-student-task-main'
+6. Then enter below commands

 ### DBT Part
 1. Run "dbt debug", To check helath of dbt